impravin22/Medical-info-extractor/README.md

 MSB_LLM_MODEL=Qwen/Qwen2.5-7B-Instruct
 ```

 **Note**: During development, open source model options (Llama 3.1, Qwen2.5, Phi-3.5) were tested but encountered local environment constraints (disk space limitations, compilation issues on macOS, quantization library compatibility).
-The Gemini API was selected as the primary backend for reliability and performance.
+The cloud API backends (Nebius, Gemini) were selected for reliability and performance.
 The infrastructure for local model support remains in the codebase for future use when hardware constraints are resolved.

 ## Extraction Approach

 ### Prompt Engineering Strategy

-The system uses detailed, example-driven prompts to guide Gemini:
+The system uses detailed, example-driven prompts to guide the LLM (Nebius or Gemini):

 1. **Claimant Extraction**:
    - Explicitly defines search patterns (e.g., "after 'Claimant:'")